Agora: Trust Less and Open More in Verification for Confidential Computing: Introduction

-One alternative approach is to develop lightweight verification tools tailored for specific security policies, which usually bear a smaller TCB, plus sometimes the tools can be verified.
-However, their lack of adaptability to new policies due to architectural differences, such as underlying assumptions and domain-specific proving techniques, limits their utility.
-For example, VeriWASM~\cite{veriwasm} verifies software-based fault isolation (SFI) compliance via abstract interpretation, but adapting it to new policies requires re-implementation or reconfiguration of its abstract domain.
-Hence, although each policy-specific verifier has a reasonable TCB size, combining various verifiers for different policies, to be verified on real-world critical software, can bloat the TCB.
-In light of this observation, we put forth a \emph{more open} verification service that requires \emph{less trust} from users, addressing the shortcomings of existing verification tools and ecosystems. ``Open more'' implies that an inclusive verification ecosystem welcomes participation from \emph{any} individual. ``Trust less'' implies that trust can be removed from the verification ecosystem participants, including the dictatorial parties in existing ecosystems.
-Meanwhile, the service also maintains compatibility with versatile policies and provides assurance of verification results. \ignore{ \quan{To delete} Such design allows manual inspection of the source code and the verification process and makes formal verification of the system easier in the future.} The open more and trust less goals are particularly important to confidential computing (CC), where controlling TCB size is vital~\cite{intel:sgxexplained}, and the enclave programs (i.e., workloads in CC) handling sensitive data require more than integrity protection provided by remote attestation.
-Prior research in this field predominantly focuses on ``trust less'', overlooking the need for versatile policies, untrusted participation, and public reports~\cite{sgx:deflection, sgx:liveries, pobf}. \ignore{ \hongbo{to delete this paragraph} In this paper, we put forth a \emph{trustworthy, open, versatile, and auditable} binary verification service that addresses the shortcomings of existing tools and ecosystems \xchanges{and provide a new infrastructure for confidential computing}.
+\ignore{ \quan{To delete} Such design allows manual inspection of the source code and the verification process and makes formal verification of the system easier in the future.} \ignore{These goals are particularly important to confidential computing (CC), where controlling TCB size is vital~\cite{intel:sgxexplained}.} \ignore{ \hongbo{to delete this paragraph} In this paper, we put forth a \emph{trustworthy, open, versatile, and auditable} binary verification service that addresses the shortcomings of existing tools and ecosystems \xchanges{and provide a new infrastructure for confidential computing}.
 Firstly, trustworthiness is anchored in the foundations of program analysis and verification.
 Specifically, the verification service should \xchanges{require less trust from users} and possess a compact codebase with straightforward logic, enabling the majority of the service to undergo manual inspection, and even formal verification in the foreseeable future.
 Secondly, we strive to construct an open verification ecosystem that encourages contributions from entities with varied technical backgrounds toward code verification.
-Thirdly, a compact codebase should not limit the service's extensibility to different policies. \changes{Fourthly, the verification service should never steal or expose proprietary algorithms in the binary.} Lastly, the verification service must be publicly auditable, granting everyone the ability to independently inspect the verification process.
+Thirdly, a compact codebase should not limit the service's extensibility to different policies. \changes{Fourthly, the verification service should never steal or expose proprietary algorithms in the binary.} Lastly, the verification service must be publicly auditable, allowing everyone to inspect the verification process independently.
 These features are especially vital in confidential computing, where remote attestation alone cannot build trust in enclave programs \changes{and software vendors keep the binary with IP confidential}, as it only verifies the enclaves' identity~\cite{intel:sgxexplained}, rather than its functionality. }